amazeeio/docs/step_by_step_guides/grant_amazeeio_access_to_sourcecode.md

 # Grant amazee.io access to your git repository

-Amazee.io needs to have read access on the git repositories which needs to be deployed.
+Amazee.io needs **read access** on the git repositories which need to be deployed.
+Also you need to setup a **Webhook** to inform Amazee.io about repository pushes.
 To support you in getting this permissions aligned please follow following guide:

 <!-- toc -->